-That way you don’t need to worry about making a mistake, especially if you are not really skilled in coding and web design.
+That way you don’t need to worry about making a mistake, especially if you are not really skilled in coding and web design, but it’s always a possibility to find a helping hand in webdesign agencies.
 And we also recommend using a plugin if maps and locations are important to your business and you frequently add maps to your posts.

 As with any other plugin, first, you need to download and activate it.

 You can download the free version by going to the WordPress repository, locating the plugin and clicking on Install Now.

 For the Pro version, you first have to search for it, then go to Settings > Google Maps Widget.
 And finally, open the Pro License tab and enter your license key.
 After that, just follow the on-screen instructions.